erzhan46/esxlab-automation/vcenter_install_mac.md

 # VCenter installation

-# MACOS deployment fails with OVF Tool size mismatch error during vcsa_deploy execution
+Note: MACOS deployment fails with OVF Tool size mismatch error during vcsa_deploy execution

 This document provides instructions on how to automate vCenter installation on ESX